vkozareva/geneCNV/README.md

 X   33038245    33038327    Ex2 DMD
 X   33229388    33229673    Ex1 DMD
 ```
 An example BED file for the DMD gene is provided in `test_data`.
+Note that the first
+four fields (chromosome, start position, end position, label) are required,
+while the fifth is optional.

 You must also provide a text file of paths to the sample BAM files in this format:
 ```